 The mediation takes up to 90 minutes but allow five hours on the day in case your dispute goes to a hearing.
-If you cannot resolve the dispute at the mediation, the hearing will usually be held at the same place, within a few hours.
+If you cannot resolve the dispute at the mediation, you go to a VCAT hearing within a few hours.

 At the mediation